twpayne/chezmoi/docs/TEMPLATING.md

 to add ~/.zshrc to the source state as a template, while replacing any strings that it can match with the variables from the data section of the chezmoi config.

+If the file is already known by chezmoi, you can use the command

+	chezmoi chattr template ~/.zshrc

-If the file is already known by chezmoi, you can simply add the file extension .tmpl to the file in the source directory.
+Or you can simply add the file extension .tmpl to the file in the source directory.
 This way chezmoi will interpret the file as a template.

 ## Template syntax